clojusc/friend-oauth2/README.md

 * WRITE SOME F#*$ING TESTS
 * Handle exceptions/errors after redirect and access_token request.
-* Fix namespace, it is stupid as it is.
 * Add a better authorization scheme (in terms of authorization and auth-map settings), preferably one which integrates Friend's credential-fn when the access_token is received.
 * Add 'state' parameter by default in redirect/access_token parameters.
 * Move client_id/client_secret to Authorization header (necessary?
 Good for security or immaterial?
 Does FB support this?)